burcakotlu/GLANET/docs/source/tutorial.rst

 Whether a parameter is required or not will be specified as we describe it.
 The order of parameters is not fixed.
 One may set the parameters in any order.
 Some parameters may require some other parameters to be set as preconditions, which will also be indicated.
-You can see the preconditions of a parameter as shown in `GLANET Command-Line Interface and Command-Line Parameters`_
+You can see the preconditions of a parameter as shown in `GLANET Command-Line Interface and Command-Line Arguments`_

 -c
 ^^